Mobile-First design can help UI & UX designers create a consonant user experience across all the devices leading to happier users.

-Mobile optimized websites allow more customers to be reached at a quicker rate, proving to be very beneficial.
-We are no longer living in a world where smartphone users can be considered the exceptions.
+Mobile-First optimized websites allow more customers to be reached at a quicker rate, proving to be very beneficial.
+We are no longer living in a world where 3.8 billion smartphone users in 2020 can be considered exceptions.
 And today’s statistics are only half the story, these numbers will be even more skewed towards mobile in the future.
-Simply put, you need to be thinking mobile first approach, because Everyone is on mobile now and the number would increase in future.
-Thus, creating our online identity with the mobile first approach is the better solution compared to desktop based website.
+Thus, creating our online identity with the mobile-first approach is the better solution compared to the desktop-based website design.

 Portability & Usability